Dr.LLM: Dynamic Layer Routing in LLMs: Related Work

-\paragraph{Pruning and Early Exit.} Classical model compression prunes redundant weights, heads, or layers post hoc \citep{droppingpretrainedlayers}.
+Adaptive-depth methods span pruning, early exits, recurrence, and routing; Table~\ref{tab:method-comparison} condenses their trade-offs across accuracy, retrofitting, efficiency, practicality, and frozen-base compatibility. \paragraph{Pruning and Early Exit.} Classical model compression prunes redundant weights, heads, or layers post hoc \citep{droppingpretrainedlayers}.
 Early-exit networks extend this by attaching auxiliary classifiers at intermediate layers \citep{deebert, patiencebasedearlyexit, branchynet}, letting easy inputs terminate early.
 While effective, such classifiers need calibration, add overhead, and complicate deployment.
 LayerSkip \citep{layerskip} improves this by training with dropout and a shared exit loss, removing the need for multiple classifiers.
 Yet it still requires finetuning or training from scratch for the LLM and cannot repeat layers.
 In contrast, our approach supervises \emph{skip/execute/repeat} directly via MCTS, eliminating auxiliary exits and enabling repetition without retraining base weights.

 \paragraph{Recurrence and Looped Architectures.} Another line of work adapts depth by repeating computation.
 Universal Transformers \citep{universaltransformers} learn a halting policy per token, while looped transformers \citep{yang2023looped, giannou2023looped,geiping2025scaling} iteratively reapply blocks for refinement (“slow thinking”).
 These models are flexible but require architectural redesign, full retraining, and incur higher inference cost.
 We also support targeted repetition, by attaching shallow controllers to frozen layers, avoiding structural changes or pretraining.
 Moreover, we allow skips to offset the layer increases from looping.